project-gemmi/gemmi/docs/analysis.rst

 Local copy of the PDB archive
 =============================

-Some examples in this documentation work on a local copy of the Protein Data Bank archive.
-This subsection is actually a footnote describing our setup.
+Some of the examples in this documentation work with a local copy of the Protein Data Bank archive.
+This subsection describes the assumed setup.

 Like in BioJava, we assume that the ``$PDB_DIR`` environment variable points to a directory that contains ``structures/divided/mmCIF`` -- the same